Small Signal Amplifier Circuit Using Transistor

 We saw that creating a small signal amplifier circuit using a transistor in a class A configuration is not too complicated.

-We might be able to modify things, such as components, power supplies, et cetera, to get a different result from this circuit.
+We might be able to modify things, such as components, power supplies, etc, to get a different result from this circuit.

 In the future, we might try to create a small amplifier circuit that uses three transistors instead of one.
 Be sure to let us know if this ideal interests you in some way.